localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 {{< img src="screenshot_update_asf_api.png" >}}

-Of course, newly added operations will not work out-of-the-box.
-By default all operations that are not implemented will throw a `NotImplementedError` upon calling.
+Of course, newly added operations will not work out of the box.
+By default, all operations that are not implemented will throw a `NotImplementedError` upon calling.
 However, we ensure that the declaration of each operation is compatible with AWS.

 ## Parity Tests with Snapshot Testing